Dr. David B. Peabody

 William R. Farmer, David L. Dungan, Allan J. McNicol, David B. Peabody, Philip L. Shuler, “Narrative Outline of the Markan Composition According to the Two Gospel Hypothesis.”
 In Society of Biblical Literature 1990 Seminar Papers, Society of Biblical Literature Seminar Papers Series 29 (ed.
 David J. Lull, Atlanta GA: Scholars Press, 1990) 212-39.
 ISBN: 1-55540-548-7; ISBN-13: 978-1-55540-548-9.

 "The Two-Gospel Hypothesis" (an 8000 word MS plus an approximately 5000 word collective response to the three other position papers in the volume) commissioned for publication in The Origins of the Synoptic Gospels.
-Four Views to be edited by Stanley E. Porter, President, Dean and Professor of New Testament, McMaster Divinity College, Hamilton, Ontario, CANADA, and his doctoral student, Bryan R. Dyer (Accepted for publication by Baker Academic Press of Ada, Michigan, scheduled for publication in late 2014 or early 2015).
-The three others commissioned to contribute, in addition to the editors and Peabody, include: Mark S. Goodacre, Duke University, Durham, NC, USA (Farrer-Goulder Hypothesis); Craig A. Evans, Acadia Divinity College, Wolfville, CANADA (Two-Document Hypothesis); and Rainer Riesner, Technische Universität, Dortmund, GERMANY (Orality and Memory Hypothesis).
+Four Views to be edited by Stanley E. Porter, President, Dean and Professor of New Testament, McMaster Divinity College, Hamilton, Ontario, CANADA, and his doctoral student, Bryan R. Dyer (Accepted for publication by Baker Academic Press of Ada, Michigan, scheduled for publication in 2016).
+The three others commissioned to contribute, in addition to the editors and Peabody, include: Mark S. Goodacre, Duke University, Durham, NC, USA (Farrer-Goulder Hypothesis); Craig A. Evans, Acadia Divinity College, Wolfville, CANADA (Two-Document Hypothesis); and Rainer Riesner, Technische Universität, Dortmund, GERMANY (Orality, Memory and Multi-Stage Hypothesis).

 Series Associate Editor, New Gospel Studies, published by Mercer University Press of Macon, Georgia and Peeters Press of Leuven, Belgium, 1987-date.
 (7 titles in 9 volumes have been published in the series to date).